TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/MinimalDesign/Index.rst

 The TYPO3 Fluid version
 =======================

-Empty the “Minimal design” page TypoScript template Setup field, then write the following three lines in the field::
+Empty the :name:`Minimal design` page TypoScript template Setup field, then write the following three lines in the field::

    page = PAGE